raxjs/rax-app/packages/rax-webpack-config/README.md

 **config**

-* config.rootDir
+* rootDir
-* config.command command is 'start' or 'build'
+* command command is 'start' or 'build'
-* config.babelConfig
+* babelConfig

 ## Example